 On the way home I rode on the road, instead of the all-purpose trail, hugging the shoulder’s white line.
 A burly man in a white pick-up blew his horn behind me, and when he went past almost shrugged me off the road, giving me the finger.
 I cursed under my breath.
 Some people are jerks.
 There’s no doing anything about it.
 At home I hosed the Schwinn off and hung it up in the garage.

-I was sure it was the end of Steve-o.
+I was sure by then it was the end of Steve-o.
 I would be riding alone next year.
 I checked the tires.
 They looked good, although I knew that hanging there for the next five months all the air would slowly seep out of them.

 I would have to pump them up in April again, before going back staying headline and keeping a peeled eye on the road down Hogsback, leaves budding, strips of daffodils blooming, bumblebees and turkey buzzards back in the warming air, the new spring finespun after a hard winter.